-Common foal problems, including foal diarrhea, also known as foal scours, and entropion, are just a few of the horse ailments you may encounter when caring for foals.
+Common foal problems, including foal diarrhea, also known as scours, and entropion, are just a few of the horse ailments you may encounter when caring for foals.
 Read more about these conditions below.

 We suggest using the Foal to Yearling Halter.
 This sensible new leather halter will help you handle your foal with the utmost care throughout the foal's first year.

 Take just a moment to view this short video about this great new product that will help: